TajaKuzman/Transformers-GINCO-Experiments/README.md

 `

 Each model will be ran 5 times to be able to analyse the statistical importance of the differences between them.

+Time required for the experiments: 36 hours of running the GPU.